anycable/anycable/docs/logging.md

 # Logging

-By default, AnyCable logger logs to STDOUT with `INFO` severity but can be easily configured (see [Configuration](configuration.md#parameters)), for example:
+By default, AnyCable Ruby logs to STDOUT with `INFO` level but can be easily configured (see [Configuration](configuration.md#parameters)), for example:

 ```sh
 $ bundle exec anycable --log-file=logs/anycable.log --log-level debug